Skip to main content

 Warranty that actually covers you

-Plus film carries a 10-year warranty.
-Super ceramic film comes with a lifetime guarantee.
+Both Plus and Super films come with a lifetime guarantee.
 No DIY kit offers that.

 Common Questions